 Also called as Facebook campaign structure, it includes 3 levels:

-From February 2020 as a default setting [and the only one available], Facebook now always distributes the budget set at the campaign level among the ad sets in a way, that will allocate more spend to the best-performing ad sets & ads.
+With the CBO feature on, Facebook distributes the budget set at the campaign level among the ad sets in a way, that will allocate more spend to the best-performing ad sets & ads.

 This process is continuous and ongoing for the Facebook algorithm, whereby the system is on the lookout of best-performing ad sets so that to favor them with better funding.

 Imagine you have a mission to inhabit your windowsill with 3 pots of plants, but you only have a limited amount of water per day.
 Nonetheless, you can keep discarding plants and buying new ones, as long as they are 3 on the windowsill.